thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 ### Use with DDR {#ddr}

-Clients can discover an oblivious DoH server configuration using DDR, by either querying _dns.resolver.arpa to a locally configured resolver or querying using the name of a resolver {{DDR}}.
+Clients can discover that a DoH server support Oblivious HTTP using DDR, either by querying _dns.resolver.arpa to a locally configured resolver or by querying using the name of a resolver {{DDR}}.

 For example, a DoH service advertised over DDR can be annotated as supporting oblivious resolution using the following record: